-- Amherst Youth Basketball supports ~1200 unique boys and girls in grades 3-12 who reside in Amherst, NY, a suburb of Buffalo.
+- Amherst Youth Basketball supports approximately 1000 boys and girls in grades 3 through 12.

 Amherst Youth Basketball provides a variety of programs.